Television licence: United Kingdom

 A television licence is required for each household where television programmes are watched or recorded as they are broadcast, irrespective of the signal method (terrestrial, satellite, cable or the Internet).
 As of September 2016, users of BBC iPlayer must also have a television licence to watch on-demand television content from the service.
 As of 1 April 2017, after a price freeze that began in 2010, the cost of a licence may now increase to account for inflation.
-As of January 2022, the licence fee is £159 for a colour and £53.50 for a black and white television Licence As it is classified in law as a tax, evasion of licence fees is a criminal offence.
+As of April 2025, the licence fee is £174.50 for a colour and £58.50 for a black and white television Licence As it is classified in law as a tax, evasion of licence fees is a criminal offence.
 204,018 people were prosecuted or fined in 2014 for TV licence offences: 173,044 in England, 12,536 in Wales, 4,905 people in Northern Ireland and 15 in the Isle of Man.

 The licence fee is used almost entirely to fund BBC domestic radio, television and internet services.
-Money received from the licence represents approximately 75% of the cost of these services, with most of the remainder coming from the profits of BBC Studios, a commercial arm of the corporation which distributes content outside of the United Kingdom, and operates or licences BBC-branded television services and brands.
+Money received from the licence represents approximately 75 per cent of the cost of these services, with most of the remainder coming from the profits of BBC Studios, a commercial arm of the corporation which distributes content outside of the United Kingdom, and operates or licences BBC-branded television services and brands.
 The BBC also receives some funding from the Scottish Government via MG Alba to finance the BBC Alba Gaelic-language television service in Scotland.
 The BBC used to receive a direct government grant from the Foreign and Commonwealth Office to fund television and radio services broadcast to other countries, such as the BBC World Service radio and BBC Arabic Television.
 These services run on a non-profit, non-commercial basis.
 The grant was abolished on 1 April 2014, leaving these services to be funded by the UK licence fee, a move which has caused some controversy.

 Channel 4 is also a public television service but it is funded through advertising.
 The Welsh language S4C is funded through a combination of a direct grant from the Department for Culture, Media and Sport and advertising, and receives some programming free of charge from the BBC.
 These other broadcasters are much smaller than the BBC.

 In addition to public broadcasters, the United Kingdom has a wide range of commercial television funded by advertising and subscription.
-A television licence is still required of viewers who solely watch such commercial channels, although 74.9% of the population watches BBC One in any given week, making it the most popular channel in the country.
+A television licence is still required of viewers who solely watch such commercial channels, although 74.9 per cent of the population watches BBC One in any given week, making it the most popular channel in the country.
 A similar licence existed for radio but was abolished in 1971.